Ministry of Health - Clinician Investigator Program Funding

 Yes the MOH-CIP funding includes benefits as identified in the current PARO-CAHO agreement.

-Can I receive MOH-CIP funding for more than one year?
+Can I receive the MOH-CIP Award for more than one year?

-Can I receive MOH-CIP funding once I’ve completed my residency training and/or while I’m pursuing a fellowship?
+Can I receive the MOH-CIP Award once I’ve completed my residency training and/or while I’m pursuing a fellowship?

-No. MOH-CIP finding can only be awarded to residents currently enrolled in an RCPSC training program.
+No. The MOH-CIP Award can only be awarded to residents currently enrolled in an RCPSC training program.
 Trainees who have completed their residency are not eligible for MOH-CIP funding.

-Can I bill OHIP/moonlight while in the CIP program and receiving MOH-CIP funding?
+Can I bill OHIP/moonlight while in the CIP program and receiving the MOH-CIP Award?

 Residents who do not hold an independent practice license and wish to pursue clinical practice opportunities outside their residency program should do so through the Restricted Registration Program.
 Residents must apply for approval to participate in the program at www.rrapp.ca.